How can educators set conditions for innovation?

 During Transcend’s founding, our team looked at previous attempts to transform antiquated school models.
 In particular, we looked closely at the Bensenville, Illinois-based New American Schools Project of the early 1990s, as well as more recent efforts to build and scale more personalized models of school, such as Next Generation Learning Challenges (NGLC), XQ Super Schools, Summit Public Schools’ basecamp initiative, and Bellwether’s “U.S. Education Innovation Index: Prototype and Report.”

 We learned a number of lessons from the successes and challenges that these efforts experienced.
 One of the most crucial is that a community’s ability to engage in innovation depends on several crucial factors, including their capacity, internal culture, conviction that change is necessary, clarity on their context, goals, and strategy, and the depth, breadth, and diversity of their coalition for change.
 In 2016 we codified those lessons in our “5C’s of innovation” and have since used them in the ways described above.
 We have continued to iterate and improve on our 5C’s framework based on lessons learned from previous years of partnerships with schools and districts.
 In any situation, we believe that a deep dive and reflective conversations around these conditions are an important step prior to fully committing to a longer term innovation strategy.

 As we engage with more schools, we will continue to learn more about the conditions that are most critical to successful innovation and to iterate on both the content of the 5 C’s and where to prioritize given a school’s individual context and stage of innovation—e.g., designing a new model or scaling a proven model.

 If you have any feedback or ideas related to our Conditions, please share them with us—we are eager to learn from your perspective!
-Please email your input to Stacey at email@example.com.
+Please email your input to David at email@example.com.